jasheloper/structure-page-content/README.md

-# Structuring a page of content
+# Structuring a Page of Content
 MDN skill assessment